ppy/osu-wiki/wiki/Beatmap_information/en.md

 The `Nominators` section is added as soon as the beatmap is nominated by [Beatmap Nominators](/wiki/People/Beatmap_Nominators) as part of the [ranking process](/wiki/Beatmap_ranking_procedure).

 After the beatmap is ranked, users are able to vote for [user tags](/wiki/Beatmap/Beatmap_tags#user-tags) from the osu!(lazer) client.
-Upon reaching 5 votes on an user tag, it will be displayed in the `User Tags` segment.
+Upon reaching 5 votes on a user tag, it will be displayed in the `User Tags` segment.

 If the beatmap is added to any [beatmap packs](/wiki/Beatmap/Packs), they will be listed in the `Beatmap Packs` segment.